How to Speed Up Your Video Editing Workflow with Audio Analysis

 This is where automated audio analysis delivers the most leverage in a video editing workflow.

-CutCue analyzes the audio track of a recording and produces a set of timeline markers that can be imported directly into Premiere Pro, DaVinci Resolve, or Final Cut Pro.
+CutCue analyzes the audio track of a recording and produces a set of timeline markers that can be imported directly into Premiere Pro, DaVinci Resolve, or Vegas Pro.
 Instead of scrubbing through footage to find relevant moments, editors open their NLE and see a timeline that is already annotated with every detection from the analysis.

 What Gets Detected Automatically